French far right leaves door ajar for Sarkozy

 After Le Pen took third place in Sunday’s ballot with the National Front’s top score in a national election, centre-right Sarkozy and Socialist frontrunner Francois Hollande have courted her voters, who may decide the May 6 second round result.

-Sarkozy’s overtures have been more direct, saying that he respects National Front voters and would not criticize a vote for a party which has long been stigmatized.
+Sarkozy’s overtures have been more direct, saying that he respects National Front voters and would not criticise a vote for a party which has long been stigmatised.
 Hollande has said he understood voters who wanted to express their frustration at a stagnant economy and unemployment running at a 12-year high.

 The president on Wednesday ruled out any deal with Le Pen which would give the far-right positions in the cabinet or help them win parliamentary seats in June’s legislative elections.